himanshisaxena/html-css-portfolio/README.md

 # Portfolio

-This is my personal portfolio website designed to showcase my work, projects, technologies, skills, qualifications and training.
-It could include my resume, a summary of qualifications and skills, images of class projects and design samples.
+This is my personal portfolio website designed to showcase my work, projects, technologies, skills and training.
+It could include my resume, a summary of skills, images of class projects and design samples.

 ## Table of contents